alpersonalwebsite/react/08_redux.md

 In Redux we use Middlewares to intercept dispatched actions modifying them (or not) before they hit the reducers.
 We can also dispatch other actions or execute some logic at the dispatching time or layer.

 What is `redux-thunk`...?
-It´s a thunk middleware for Redux.
+It's a thunk middleware for Redux.
 We can use it for async HTTP requests (Redux only supports synchronous data flow) for example, when we are dealing/interacting with a server, delaying, dispatching, or dispatching if certain condition is met (like a response to our request).

 With thunks we can return from the action creator a function instead of an object and intercept these actions before dispatching.